Diegiwg/plang/README.md

-# Simple's Virtual Machine's for PLang
+# Simple's Virtual Machine for PLang

 This project demonstrates the implementation of a simple virtual machine (VM) in Multi-language, capable of executing a custom assembly language, called `PLang`, with file extensions `.pasm`.